M75 light mortar

-The M75 mortar is designed by Military Technical Institute in Yugoslavia.
-It is smooth bore, muzzle-loading, high-angle-of-fire weapon used for long-range indirect fire support.
-Today they are produced by Serbian company PPT-Namenska AD and BNT from Bosnia and Herzegovina.
+The M75 is a Yugoslav 120mm mortar designed by the Military Technical Institute.
+It is a smoothbore, muzzle-loading, high-angle-of-fire weapon used for long-range indirect fire support.
+It is currently produced by the Serbian company PPT Namenska and the Bosnian company BNT.

 Description

-M75 mortar is deployed as infantry support for destruction of personnel and enemy firing positions, for opening routes through barbed wire obstacles and mine fields, for demolition of fortified objects, for destruction of infrastructure elements, illumination and deploying smoke screens.
+The M75 can be deployed to provide fire support, for the destruction of enemy personnel and firing positions, for opening routes through barbed wire obstacles and mine fields, for demolition of fortified objects, for the destruction of infrastructure, illumination and for deploying smoke screens.
+The M75 has a rate of fire of 15 rounds per minute and can be used for sustained shelling.

-The M75 model is used to provide fire support in infantry battalions.
-M75 provides 15 rds rate of fire and has possibility of longer firing period when it is deployed for sustained bombardments.
 Mortars are considered to be very important arms as they are very effective and simple to use weapons deployed in a fire support role.
-It requires only 30 seconds to be transferred from transport to firing position.
+The M75 requires only 30 seconds to be transferred from transport to firing position.
 Since it is light regarding its caliber, it can be easily airdropped and parachuted to firing position.
 It uses the NSB-4B sight for firing.